-Since I’ve found so many amazing TED Talks I thought I would share some of my favourite ones about habits, productivity and motivation.
+Since I’ve found so many amazing TED Talks I thought I would share some of my favourite ones about TED Talks for habits, productivity and motivation.
 These talks truly encouraged and inspired me and I’m certain they will do the same for you!

 By the way, if you’re not sure what TED Talks is, then I’ll give you a little context.
 Under the slogan “Ideas worth spreading”, TED Talks is an online non-profit organisation dedicated to sharing ideas and encouragement through inspiring speeches from some of the world’s greatest minds, and it’s all free!

-TED: Tim Urban knows that procrastination doesn’t make sense, but he’s never been able to shake his habit of waiting until the last minute to get things done.
+TED: This is one of my favourite TED Talks for habits.
+Tim Urban knows that procrastination doesn’t make sense, but he’s never been able to shake his habit of waiting until the last minute to get things done.
 In this hilarious and insightful talk, Urban takes us on a journey through YouTube binges, Wikipedia rabbit holes and bouts of staring out the window — and encourages us to think harder about what we’re really procrastinating on, before we run out of time.

-TED: Can we break bad habits by being more curious about them?
+TED: Another great TED Talks for habits.
+Can we break bad habits by being more curious about them?
 Psychiatrist Judson Brewer studies the relationship between mindfulness and addiction — from smoking to overeating to all those other things we do even though we know they’re bad for us.
 Learn more about the mechanism of habit development and discover a simple but profound tactic that might help you beat your next urge to smoke, snack or check a text while driving.

 TED: In this short talk, Arianna Huffington shares a small idea that can awaken much bigger ones: the power of a good night’s sleep.
 Instead of bragging about our sleep deficits, she urges us to shut our eyes and see the big picture: We can sleep our way to increased productivity and happiness — and smarter decision-making.